gruz/multi-tenancy-voyager-tries/README_src.md

 # 01 Create laravel project.
 # We need an intermediate tmp folder as our current folder is not
 # empty (contains laradoc folder) and laravel installation would fail otherwise
+# If you don't use docker, just install a new laravel project and
+# change directory to it
 composer create-project --prefer-dist laravel/laravel tmp
 # Enable hidden files move
 shopt -s dotglob